Please provide the letter content.

 Maximum length allowed is 65535 chars.

-This forest has international and national importance, as it is the most important functionally intact ecosystem in the Gulf of Guinea biodiversity hotspot.
-Notably, it is home to five species that are fully protected under the Cameroon Wildlife Law Class A, and are classified as Endangered or Critically Endangered by the IUCN.
-These are: forest elephants (Loxodonta africana cyclotis); the potential new gorilla (Gorilla gorilla) subspecies; the most important population of Nigeria-Cameroon chimpanzee (Pan troglodytes ellioti); the most important remaining drill (Mandrillus leucophaeus) population; and one of only two remaining populations of Preuss’s red colobus (Piliocolobus preussi).
+Ebo Forest has international and national importance, as it is the most important functionally intact ecosystem in the Gulf of Guinea biodiversity hotspot.
+Notably, it is home to five species that are fully protected under the Cameroon Wildlife Law Class A, and are classified as Endangered or Critically Endangered by the International Union for the Conservation of Nature.
+These are: forest elephants (Loxodonta africana cyclotis); the potential new gorilla (Gorilla gorilla) sub-species; the most important population of Nigeria-Cameroon chimpanzee (Pan troglodytes ellioti); the most important remaining drill (Mandrillus leucophaeus) population; and one of only two remaining populations of Preuss’s red colobus (Piliocolobus preussi).
+The President of Cameroon’s decision demonstrates his awareness of the value of the natural riches of the region and the need to protect them.

 Thank you for your consideration of this important matter.